 But I was selling around one lead a day from the site out of my area.
 Not lots but it adds up when you’re working on a small budget believe me.

-Investor Tip: If you decide to look in to internet marketing to generate leads, then it is very important you learn about Pay Per Click and SEO before you loose your shirt on paid advertising on google or other sites.
+Investor Tip: If you decide to look into internet marketing to generate leads, then it is very important you learn about Pay Per Click and SEO before you lose your shirt on paid advertising on google or other sites.

 To bring your marketing costs down it’s best to concentrate on something called ‘Long Tail Keywords’.

 It was costing me around £10 per lead to generate when I took in to account my Pay per click costs.

 So for not much work, I was making £100 per week…

 Only small, but it was a sideline to me focusing on my own local area and I could put the budget back into my marketing.
 If I was committed to just ‘lead selling’ then the figures would have been much higher, and with this strategy alone you could run a good cash flow business if you scale it.

 So if you have the skill set to generate leads, cost effectively…Then this is a great way to make money from property, with very little investment, large deposits or the need to deal with tenants.